 The latest incarnations of dive computers are a long way removed from that we have been conditioned to.
 Just as our smartphones are far more capable than we could ever have imagined, so smart dive computers have taken over the market.

-What do you need – and want – from a dive computer?
-Well, there are some basic features you would miss if they weren’t there – and we will come to those in a moment – but let’s dwell on the design of this Mares Smart model, to begin with.
+What do you need – and want – from your computer?
+Well, there are some basic features you would miss if they weren’t there – and we will come to those in a moment – but let’s dwell on the design of this Mares dive computer model, to begin with.

-This is a decent-looking wrist-worn dive computer that, given its surprisingly compact size, could easily pass for one of the more chunky sports watches.
-It is available in a number of colors – from the standard all-black model through red, green and various combinations including white designs – so you can choose one to suit your preferences.
+This is a decent-looking wrist-worn design that, given its surprisingly compact size, could easily pass for one of the more chunky sports watches.
+It is available in a number of colors – from the standard all-black model through red, green, and various combinations including white designs – so you can choose one to suit your preferences.

 - 150m depth